 The bill is referred to three committees of reference, Senate Criminal Justice, Senate Appropriations Committee on Criminal and Civil Justice and Senate Fiscal Policy.
 The bill passed the Senate Criminal Justice Committee as a committee substitute unanimously and passed the Appropriations Committee on Criminal and Civil Justice with an 8-2 vote.
 There was discussion in the committee about using "impaired" over "intoxicated".
 The bill passed the Senate Fiscal Policy with a vote of 18-1.
 The bill is ready to be heard on the Senate floor.
+The bill is comparable to the House companion.

 House Bill 687 has three committees of reference.
 The bill is referred to House Criminal Justice Subcommittee, House Justice Budget Subcommittee and House Judiciary Committee.
 The House Bill was heard in its first committee of reference with a proposed committee substitute.
 The bill passed 17-0.
-The bill passed the House Judiciary Committee 19-0.
-The bill is now on the House Special Order Calendar on April 24 th.
+The next stop is the Senate Judiciary Committee which is the final committee stop before the House floor.
+The bill is not on the agenda for April 8th.
+The next meeting is April 17th.